julianpeeters/dynamical/README.md

 There are several aspects to the composition of state systems with wiring diagrams:
   - such a wiring is said to be "filled" (or "loaded") by composition with a state system
-  - after compisition, `System` is then said to "wrap" such a state system, as a "wrapper interface"
+  - after composition, `System` is then said to "wrap" such a state system, as a "wrapper interface"
   - composition introduces no delay into the machine, since we defined the controller to emit a runnable function

 ```scala